PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Experiments

-\paragraph{Training Setup} Our training domain consists of 5,000 environments with random placements of 1-6 objects (cuboid, cylinder, sphere), sampled uniformly within each shelf slot.
-We sample multiple initial and target joint positions within each environment’s workspace and plan trajectories using cuRobo~\cite{sundaralingam2023curobo}, resulting in 50,000 environment-trajectory pairs annotated with key configuration labels as in Algorithm~\ref{algo:key-config}. \paragraph{Evaluation Setup} The evaluation domain is generated using a procedure similar to the training domain, but with the dataset partitioned into different difficulty levels.
-We create a set of problems categorized into four levels, with each level comprising 180 different problems, to assess the performance of \ourmethod{} and the baselines within scenes of varying complexity. \begin{itemize} \item \textbf{\level{1}:} The shelf is empty, as shown in Figure~\ref{fig:benchmark} (top left).
-Although the environment remains consistent, the task is challenging due to the shelf’s non-convex workspace and the need to connect random start and goal configurations. \item \textbf{\level{2-3}:} Each slot contains 1 object for \level{2} and 2 objects for \level{3}, adding complexity to the C-space and requiring environment-conditional collision-free trajectory generation, as shown in Figure~\ref{fig:benchmark} (top center). \item \textbf{\level{4}:} Each slot contains 3-4 objects, as shown in Figure~\ref{fig:benchmark} (top right).
-These environments are the most challenging due to narrow passages between obstacles, increased C-space complexity, and slower collision-checking and distance calculations among many objects. \end{itemize} We use the following metrics to evaluate the performance of generated trajectories across \ourmethod{} and other motion planning methods: \begin{itemize} \item \textbf{Success rate:} the percentage of successful trajectories, where the robot completes the trajectory without collisions.
+\begin{itemize} \item \textbf{\level{1}:} The shelf is empty, as shown in Figure~\ref{fig:benchmark} (top left).
+Although the environment remains consistent, the task is challenging due to the shelf’s non-convex workspace and the need to connect random start and goal configurations. \item \textbf{\level{2-3}:} Each slot contains one object for \level{2} and two objects for \level{3}, adding complexity to the C-space and requiring environment-conditional collision-free trajectory generation, as shown in Figure~\ref{fig:benchmark} (top center). \item \textbf{\level{4}:} Each slot contains 3-4 objects, as shown in Figure~\ref{fig:benchmark} (top right).
+These environments are the most challenging due to narrow passages between obstacles, increased C-space complexity, and slower collision-checking and distance calculations among many objects. \end{itemize} We use the following metrics to evaluate the trajectories generated by \ourmethod{} and other motion planning methods: \begin{itemize} \item \textbf{Success rate:} the percentage of collision-free trajectories within the batch.
 Higher is better. \item \textbf{Collision rate:} the average fraction of colliding segments in each trajectory.
-This metric reflects the likelihood of each joint configuration being collision-free, even if there are collisions in the overall trajectory.
+This metric reflects the likelihood that each joint configuration is collision-free, even if collisions occur elsewhere in the trajectory.
 Lower is better. \item \textbf{Penetration depth:} the average maximum penetration depth in each trajectory.
-This metric evaluates the deviation from a collision-free trajectory.
-Lower is better, as it indicates easier trajectory optimization. \end{itemize} To systematically evaluate performance changes across different computation budgets, we vary the number of optimization iterations during the post-processing phase.
-The Bi-RRT baseline was evaluated on an AMD Ryzen 9 5900X and all other baselines were evaluated on an NVIDIA A5000.
+This metric quantifies the severity of collision, measuring worst-case deviation from a collision-free trajectory.
+Lower is better. \end{itemize} To systematically evaluate how performance changes across different computational budgets, we vary the number of optimization iterations during post-processing.
+The \birrt{} baseline was evaluated on an AMD Ryzen 9 5900X and all other baselines were evaluated on an NVIDIA A5000.